launchdarkly/ld-relay-helm/docs/examples/offline-mode.md

 # Offline mode

-> **NOTE** Relay Proxy offline mode is an Enterprise feature
+> **Relay Proxy offline mode is an Enterprise feature**.
+To learn more, read [Offline mode][offline].

-Enabling [offline mode][offline] on the Relay Proxy lets you run the Relay Proxy without ever connecting it to LaunchDarkly.
+Enabling offline mode on the Relay Proxy lets you run the Relay Proxy without ever connecting it to LaunchDarkly.
 Instead of retrieving flag and segment values from LaunchDarkly's servers, the Relay Proxy gets them from files located on your local host or filesystem.
-To learn more about Offline mode in the Relay Proxy, [read here][offline].

-When using this helm chart, the offline file will need to exist in a Kubernetes volume which will be mounted to the Relay Proxy container.
-Our example below makes use of [minikube] and a [local volume mount][local-volume].
+When using this Helm chart, the offline file needs to exist in a Kubernetes volume which is mounted to the Relay Proxy container.
+The example below uses [minikube] and a [local volume mount][local-volume].

+Here's how to enable offline mode when using the Helm chart:

-1. Create a Relay Proxy configuration from the [Relay proxy tab][proxy-tab] of the Account settings page and save its unique key.
+1. Create a Relay Proxy configuration from the [Relay proxy tab][proxy-tab] of the Account settings page in the LaunchDarkly user interface, and save its unique key.
 2. A local volume requires a file on the minikube host.
-We connect to minikube and download a local copy of the flag and segment data using the key from the previous step.
+Connect to minikube and download a local copy of the flag and segment data using the key from the previous step.

     ```shell
     $ minikube ssh